 Bluejacket Brewery – While we could bestow upon you the virtues of Bluejacket Brewery all day and night, let’s just keep it simple today: Bluejacket’s brunch is up and running with some absurdly mouthwatering options, not that we’d expect anything less.
 Stop by for some fresh-baked cinnamon rolls or creme fraiche biscuits or chow down on dishes like Eggs Benedict with Canadian bacon and beernaise on a crumpet, or the pulled pork hash with potatoes, pickled peppers, over easy eggs and sour cream.

-A Rake’s Progress – Spike Gjerde’s shrine to Mid-Atlantic cooking (and also, hands down, the most flatteringly lit dining space in DC right now) at the LINE hotel just launched a brunch (and brunch cocktail) menu, on Sundays starting at 11:00, with Saturdays to follow soon.
-The menu is separated into “grains”, “eggs” and “hearth” and includes, as we’ve come to expect, dishes both delicious and charmingly named like “duck, duck (duck_ grits”, “square bread, round hole” and the “its a matter of chicken v egg”.
+A Rake’s Progress – Spike Gjerde’s shrine to Mid-Atlantic cooking features a brunch menu separated into “grains”, “eggs” and “hearth” and includes, as we’ve come to expect, dishes both delicious and charmingly named like “duck, duck (duck_ grits”, “square bread, round hole” and the “its a matter of chicken v egg”.
 On the drink side, this spring is inevitably going to be made better by an addition of Watermelon Rose Mimosa into your life.
-Take your visiting Mom, treat a best friend to a birthday brunch, or just celebrate A REALLY GOOD morning after with someone you decided was worth it here. -Svetlana Legetic
+Take your visiting mom, treat a best friend to a birthday brunch, or just celebrate A REALLY GOOD morning after with someone you decided is worth it. -S.L.